PickYourOwn.org

 Step 5 - Cook the beets

 Put similar sized beets (hopefully, they're ALL of a similar size so they take the same time to cook) together with enough boiling water to cover them and cook until tender (usually about 30 to 45 minutes in an open pot, or 10 - 15 minutes in a pressure cooker).
-Drain and discard the liquid (it would weaken the pickling solution).
+Drain and discard the liquid.

 Step 6 - Cool the beets